upranayak/googletest/README.md

 Our documentation is now live on GitHub Pages at https://google.github.io/googletest/.
-We recommend browsing the documentation on GitHub Pages rather than directly in the repository.
+We recommend browsing the documentation on GitHub Pages rather than directly in the repository

 #### Release 1.10.x